Bob Jones High School: Boys' tennis

+The boys' tennis team has been the Varsity State Doubles Champions for 3 years in a row.
+Most recently, in the 2022–2023 season, the Patriots won the section title for the 1st time in a decade and also placed 2nd at the AHSAA state tournament.

 Wrestling

 The Bob Jones Wrestling Team has placed in the Top 10 in the state for the past 11 years.
-Individually wrestlers have won four State titles, 33 section championships, and had five All-Americans (Two Academic All Americans).
+Individually, wrestlers have won four State titles, 33 section championships, and had five All-Americans (Two Academic All-Americans).
 The team has won over 20 Tournament Championships, including three AHSAA Section Championships.

-Ice hockey (retired)

-In 1999 Alabama started its high school hockey program, and since then Bob Jones has won one state championship and competed in three others.
-They play in the Huntsville Amateur Hockey Association, and mainly compete against Huntsville High School, Sparkman High School, Virgil Grissom High School, Pope John Paul II High School, and The Chargers (A team of players that do not go to any of the schools listed prior).
-The hockey program was later let go by the school and hasn’t yet returned as of December 2017.